Belagir/basilisk/doc/tutorial/tutorial.md

 The `tarasque_entity_definition` structure describes what the engine needs to know about our entity to interact with it : we may see it as some kind of dynamic class.
 It holds information about how many bytes the engine needs to allocate for it, a callback to run at the creation of the entity (`.on_init`) the data inside the entity, a callback to run when the entity is removed (`.on_deinit`), and a callback to call on each frame of the main loop (`.on_frame`).

-Once this is defined, we pass data in the `tarasque_specific_entity` structure that matches in length the `.data_size` field in the definition passed as `.entity_def` (or a NULL pointer if we don't care about the entity's starting state).
+Once this is defined, we pass data in the `tarasque_specific_entity` structure that matches in length the `.data_size` field in the definition passed as `.entity_def` (or a NULL pointer if we don't care about the entity's starting state -- in this case, the contents of the entity will be all zeroes).

 ### The game entity